Blindspot to backlash: Modi and BJP misread the mood

 Home Minister Amit Shah, widely seen as the second most powerful man in the country, repeated in a television interview on Tuesday that Muslims had no cause for worry.

-“We are all in damage control mode,” said the other federal minister, adding that the BJP and hardline Hindu allies have launched a campaign to explain that the law is not discriminatory.
+“We are all in damage control mode,” said the other central minister, adding that the BJP and hardline Hindu allies have launched a campaign to explain that the law is not discriminatory.

 The Rashtriya Swayamsevak Sangh (RSS), which is the ideological parent of the BJP, has also launched a movement across urban slums to counter opposition to the bill.